 If we analyze the example, then we see that the Coriolis effect describes a matter of perception.
 The ball goes straight, but we see it making a curve because we are moving.
 Many people now call it the Coriolis effect rather than Coriolis force, because no actual external force affects the ball.
 But for the math, we still say Coriolis force for this inertial or fictitious force.

-To know about the types of flow meters in the industry, you can read the Visaya Article on the flow meter types
+To know about the types of flow meters in the industry, take a look at our article on flow meter types

 The math describing the Coriolis force